ArutyunovG/CVWorkspace/README.md

 The additional and production components target specific use cases, which are common in computer vision research and industry.

-Installation of additional and production components are performed in the same fashion, as frameworks.
+Installation of additional and production components is performed in the same fashion, as frameworks.
 Say, to install FFmpeg, first the option has to be set

 ```
 BUILD_FFMPEG=1